opeyemi24/dare.io-pbl/Project1.md

 ![SS to ensure config doesnt have errer  syntax ok](https://user-images.githubusercontent.com/92916632/139964873-4a4acad7-f90f-4b71-9c8e-c484f75c08b3.PNG)

-.Reloaded Apache so these changes take effect.
+ Reloaded Apache so these changes take effect.
 I ran the command: sudo systemctl reload apache2

 Created an index.html file in that location so that i can test that the virtual host works as expected, by typing this command: